nolyme/oly/README.md

 }
 ```

-With SSR, we need to fetch data before the rendering.
+Maybe, we need to fetch some data before the rendering.
 ```ts
 import { inject } from "oly-core";
 import { page, PixieHttp } from "oly-react";